Artikumari005/Zero-2-Advanced/README.md

 # ZERO-2-ADVANCED 🚀

-This is my journey of web-developer ,I started from scratch (html,css,js)...
+This is my journey of learning  web-development ,I started from scratch with HTML,CSS, JAVASCRIPT

 ## 📅 Progress Tracker
 - *Day 1*: Learned about HTML structure, tags, elements, attributes, div, id, class, tables,and basic navigation bars.